rtarun1/UniK3D/README.md

 depth = predictions["depth"]
 ```

-You can use ground truth camera parameters or rays as input to the model as well:
+You can use ground truth camera parameters or rays as input to the model as well (be sure to run in `eval` mode):
 ```python
 from unik3d.utils.camera import (Pinhole, OPENCV, Fisheye624, MEI, Spherical)